On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

 From~\eqref{r1_sqr_dot_uv_eqn}, we get $\dot{r_1^2}=C$, where $C=\Gamma_2v_0/\left(\pi\left((u_0-1)^2+v_0^2\right)\right)$ is a constant.
 Integrating $\dot{r_1^2}=C$ with respect to time yields

-Depending on the sign of $C$, determined by the the initial conditions, there are three possible scenarios for the trajectories. \begin{description}

-\item[Self-similar collapse ($C<0$) ] It follows from~\eqref{Meq0_self_similar_r1_r2_equation} that the vortices $\mathcal{V}_1$ and $\mathcal{V}_2$ move towards the fixed vortex $\mathcal{V}_0$, and precisely at time $t^*=-1/C>0$, they collide on it.
+Depending on the sign of $C$, determined by the the initial conditions, there are three possible scenarios \begin{enumerate}[label=(\roman*)] \item {Self-similar collapse ($C<0$):} The vortices $\mathcal{V}_1$, $\mathcal{V}_2$ move towards the fixed vortex $\mathcal{V}_0$, and precisely at time $t^*=-1/C>0$ they collide on it.
 This special kind of motion is called a self-similar collapse of the vortices.
 After the collision, the point vortex model breaks down, and no further analysis is possible.

-\item[Self-similar expansion $(C>0)$] The vortices $\mathcal{V}_1$ and $\mathcal{V}_2$ move further and further away from the fixed vortex, and hence the motion becomes unbounded as $t$ tends to infinity.
+\item {Self-similar expansion $(C>0)$:} The vortices $\mathcal{V}_1$, $\mathcal{V}_2$ move further and further away from the fixed vortex, and hence the motion becomes unbounded as $t$ tends to infinity.

-\item[Fixed collinear configuration ($C=0$)] The initial configuration is collinear, i.e., $v_0=0$.
-Since $\Gamma=0$ results in an equilibrium solution in $(u,v)$ phase plane, we have $v(t)=v_0\equiv 0$, i.e., the vortices remain collinear throughout.
-From lemma~\ref{lemma_fixed_configuration}, we also know that $C=0$ is a case of fixed configuration.
-In short, the vortices $\mathcal{V}_1$ and $\mathcal{V}_2$ evolve in a circular fashion around the fixed vortex $\mathcal{V}_0$ with constant radii preserving the initial collinearity. \end{description}
+\item {Fixed collinear configuration ($C=0$):} The initial configuration is collinear, i.e., $v_0=0$.
+Since $\Gamma=0$ results in an equilibrium solution in $(u,v)$ phase plane, we have $v(t)=v_0\equiv 0$, i.e., its an equilibrium solution on the $u$-axis.
+Hence from lemma~\ref{lemma_fixed_configuration}, this is a case of fixed collinear configuration.
+In short, the vortices $\mathcal{V}_1$, $\mathcal{V}_2$ evolve in a circular fashion around the fixed vortex $\mathcal{V}_0$ with constant radii preserving the initial collinearity. \end{enumerate}